Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Introduction

-Now we discuss the asymptotics of order ratio function.
+Now we discuss the asymptotics of the order ratio function.
 The travelling salesman problem is a problem to find a cycle of minimal total length that visits each of $k$ given points.
 Bartholdi and Platzman introduced the idea to order all points of a metric space and then, given a $k$-point subset, visit its points in the corresponding order \cite{bartholdiplatzman82}, \cite{bartholdiplatzman89}.
-Such approach is called {\it universal travelling salesman problem}.
-(One of motivations of Bartholdi and Platzman was that this approach works fast for subsets of a two-dimensional plane).
+Such an approach is called the {\it universal travelling salesman problem}.
+(One of the motivations of Bartholdi and Platzman was that this approach works fast for subsets of a two-dimensional plane.)
 Their argument implies a logarithmic upper bound for the function $\OR_{\mathbb{R}^2}(k)$.

 For some metric spaces the function $\OR$ is even better.
-Namely, it is not difficult to show that $\OR(k) \leq 2$, for all $k\ge 1$ in case of metric trees, see Thm 2 \cite{Schalekamp} (an approriate order is shown on Picture \ref{pic:orderedtree}, see also Lemma \ref{lem:hierarchicaltrees}).
+Namely, it is not difficult to show that $\OR(k) \leq 2$, for all $k\ge 1$ in the case of metric trees, see Thm 2 \cite{Schalekamp} (an approriate order is shown on Figure \ref{pic:orderedtree}, see also Corollary \ref{re:anytree}).

-We prove that this best possible situation ($\OR(k)$ is bounded by above by a constant) holds true for uniformly discrete hyperbolic spaces.
+We prove that this best possible situation ($\OR(k)$ is bounded above by a constant) holds true for uniformly discrete hyperbolic spaces.

 \begin{namedthm*}{Theorem B} (= Thm \ref{thm:hyperbolicspace}).
 Let $M$ be a $\delta$-hyperbolic graph of bounded degree.
 Then there exists an order $T$ and a constant $C$ such that for all $k\ge 1$

 \end{namedthm*}